Frequently asked questions

 We only ever recommend plans provided by members of The Equity Release Council, who guarantee that the plan holder - or the last remaining partner if it is a joint plan – will be able to live in their home until they die or permanently move into long-term care.

-This is based sticking to the terms and conditions set by the provider.
+This is based on sticking to the terms and conditions set by the provider.

 To be eligible for equity release you need to be able to answer yes to ALL of the following conditions.